eemebarbe/schemeBeam/README.md

 4. Once they confirm their email address, they'll be encouraged to share their referral link on social media and elsewhere.
 Every person that signs up through their link will increase their standing in the contest.
 They'll be able to access data about their rank via the stats page.
 5. Once the campaign is finished, you'll have a list of potential customers that will automatically be added to your SendGrid contacts list, in addition to being downloadable as a CSV file via the admin panel.

-All neccessary personalizations of the app are centralized into a configuration file, making it quick and easy to set up.
+All neccessary personalizations of the app are centralized into a single configuration file, making it quick and easy to set up.

 ## Installation and Setup